WZM5853/Bench4Merge/README.md

 # Comprehensive evaluation based on LLM

-This article uses the Alibaba Q-wen 70B large model as the evaluation, and the prompt design and calling method are as follows:
+This paper uses the Alibaba Q-wen 70B large model as the evaluation, and the prompt design and calling method are as follows:

 ```bash
     python evaluate.py